-For ReWire to work correctly, you want to set both the Host and the Slave to use the same audio interface.
+For ReWire to work correctly, you want to set both the Host and the Secondary Device to use the same audio interface.
 Remember that Notion runs at 44.1 khz.
 If the Host is set to run at 48 khz., then Notion will play back a half step higher than it should unless you change the sample rate in Notion to 48 khz.

 To configure Rewire in Notion, simply open Notion, go to File>Preferences, Audio, and check the box that reads "Enable ReWire."

 It is good practice, and is sometimes necessary to run Notion, and maybe your host as well, as an administrator.
 To do this, you can right-click the Notion icon and choose "Run as administrator."
 To set this up permanently, you can right-click the Notion icon, go to Properties, and choose "Compatibility."
 From here, simply check the box to always run the program as an administrator.
 You will be prompted to allow the program to make changes to your computer each time you run the program.

 In order to create a ReWire connection between Notion and another program, they will have to either be both 32-bit apps or 64-bit apps.
 FYI, ProTools 9 has a 32-bit version of Rewire in the 64-bit version of the program.
 If you need to run Notion as a 32-bit app, simply run the installer for the program and un-check the box asking if you would like to install the 64-bit version.
 You can install both versions on your computer if you would like to.